BurhanRaja/Goland-Learn/README.md

 ### Go is a strong typed language i.e. you can not change the string "Hello World!!" to int or int to string once declared.

+### Memory Management

+There are two methods for allocating memory :-

+#### new() :-

+- Allocates Memory but no initialization
+- You will get memory address
+- Zeroed Storage, will not able to store anyhting

+#### make() :-

+- Allocates Memory and initialization takes place
+- You will get memory address
+- Non-zeroed Storage, will able to store anyhting